QualiSystems/Ixia-IxLoad-Controller-Shell-2G/README.md

 For release updates, see the shell's [GitHub releases page](https://github.com/QualiSystems/Ixia-IxLoad-Controller-Shell-2G/releases).

 ### Known Issues
-• All Execution Servers that run sandboxes with the IxLoad controller should have the same Client Install Path.
+• All Execution Servers that run sandboxes which include the IxLoad controller should have the same **Client Install Path**.
 Therefore, all Execution Servers must be either Windows or Linux.

 • IxLoad can run up to two instances per machine (Execution Server).
-If there are more than two instances running, **Load Configuration** of any additional reservations will eventually fail due to timeout.
+If there are more than two instances running, **Load Configuration** run on any additional reservations will eventually fail, due to timeout.